How does a workers’ compensation claim affect the employer?

 Workers' compensation insurance covers medical costs and health care for the injured employee and partial compensation for lost wages, if they need time off for medical treatment or recovery.

 Workers’ compensation laws vary by state, although most state laws require this coverage as soon as you hire your first employee.

 Workers’ comp claims tend to have a greater impact on smaller companies, because larger companies have deeper pockets and larger payrolls that can more easily absorb the financial loss.
 Larger companies are also more likely to have safety and training programs as well as employees who have experience in managing claims.

 Sole proprietors, independent contractors, and other self-employed business owners would still benefit from buying workers’ comp coverage for themselves, as they would be in a financial bind if a workplace accident left them with unpaid medical bills and unable to earn a living.

-1. Workers’ compensation premiums
+1. Workers’ compensation premiums may go up

 Your workers’ comp insurance premiums are based on your industry, the number of employees, your company’s payroll, and your claims history for the past three years.

 A single claim won’t necessarily result in higher premiums for your insurance coverage, though it depends on the nature of the claim, the resulting medical bills, and any disability benefits.
 The more claims you have, and the higher the cost, the more likely your insurer will raise your workers’ comp premiums.

 Your insurance provider will also consider your experience modification rate (EMR).
 Simply put, EMR is a benchmark the industry uses in setting premiums.
 It compares your claims experience to other businesses in the same industry or classification.
 An EMR of 1.0 is considered average, so a number greater than this will likely result in higher premiums.